CBS Records (1961–1990; renamed since 1991 as Columbia Records)

 Annotation

-From 1961 to 1990, CBS Records was the label used for recordings that (American) Columbia Records released outside the U.S. and Canada (for Columbia Broadcasting System, its parent from 1938–1988, before its acquisition by Sony) prior to adopting the Columbia name in most of the world.
-The new CBS label was first introduced to the UK and Ireland in May 1962, and in July its debut in Japan was announced.
-The new label was also introduced to Columbia's wholly-owned subsidiaries in Latin-America (Columbia Argentina S.R.L., Columbia do Brazil, S.A., Columbia de Mexico) in August 1962; in Greece in September 1962; in Denmark, Norway, Sweden, Finland, the Netherlands, and Italy by December of 1962; in Australia in 1963.
+In 1961, CBS Inc. ended its decade-long distribution deal with Philips Records, and from 1962, began to release recordings internationally beyond the US and Canada under its new CBS label.
+Managed by a newly set up internal division named CBS Records that did not formally become the CBS subsidiary known as CBS Records Inc. until ca. 1966, the label was first introduced to the UK and Ireland in May 1962, and in July its debut in Japan was announced.
+It was also introduced to Columbia's wholly-owned subsidiaries in Latin-America: Columbia Argentina S.R.L., Columbia do Brazil, S.A., Discos Columbia de Mexico (later renamed Discos CBS, apparently) in August 1962; in Greece in September 1962; in Denmark, Norway, Sweden, Finland, the Netherlands, and Italy by December of 1962.

-On Nov 17, 1987, the Sony Corporation of America acquired CBS Records.
-Between then and the end of 1990, CBS Inc. (later CBS Corporation) retained the rights to the CBS name for music recordings, but granted Sony a temporary license to use the CBS name.
-In 1990, Sony's newly-acquired CBS Records renamed the CBS Masterworks classical music label as Sony Classical Records.
+On Nov 17, 1987, Sony Corporation of America acquired CBS Records Inc. Between then and the end of 1990, CBS Inc. (later CBS Corporation) still retained the rights to the CBS name for music recordings, but granted Sony a temporary license to use the CBS name.
+In 1990, Sony's newly-acquired CBS Records renamed the CBS Records Masterworks classical music label as Sony Classical Records.

-CBS Corporation subsequently founded a new CBS Records in 2006.
+CBS Corporation subsequently founded its own new CBS Records in 2006.